iamamitshrma/pinloc/README.md

 This Project is based on MERN stack development.

-This Project is only for enhancing my MERN Stack development Skills and vistor face an issue about login and register because of Database.
+This Project is only for enhancing my MERN Stack development Skills and vistor may face difficulty to login and register bacause of database.